-While they talked is peak beer and

-Now, Shuffling the deck

-When, later, Frank asked what happened to his son's arm, Buddy arranged his hands in rifle position.
+metal factory.
+She kissed Thomas on the top of his head as he sate to the body on the back of the back Billy and frank leaned over the coffee table re-arranging its do-dads to play cords, talk and drink beer.
+Earlier when Billy introduced his son to Frank, the boy had lifted his left arm to shake hands, Frank noticed the right one sagging at his side.
+Now, shuffling the deck, he asked what happened to his son's arm.
+Billy arranged his hands in rifle position.
 "Drive by cop," he said.
 "He had a cap pistol.
 Eight years old, running up and down the sidewalk pointing it.
 Some red neck rookie thought his dick was under appreciated by his brother cops."
 "You can't just shoot a kid," said Frank.